scylladb/scylladb/docs/cql/cqlsh.rst

 In any of the commands, ``DESC`` may be used in place of ``DESCRIBE``.

+You may also omit what you want to describe and just simply use ``DESCRIBE <name>``.
+This will look for the object in a specific order: keyspace, table, view, index, user-defined type, user-defined function, user-defined aggregate.

 The ``DESCRIBE CLUSTER`` command prints the cluster name and partitioner::